grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint-3/README.md

 To create this mapping, we joined `case_info_08282018` with CPDB tables such as `data_allegation`, `data_allegationcategory`, `data_officer`, etc and used Trifacta to find the mapping and store in two tables: `allegation_mapping_old_and_new`.

+## Disclaimer
+After returning to these queries, we noticed that

 ## Loading the required data

 ### Import old data set (Instructions)